 Vuelta al Huemul

-The Vuelta al Huemul is a roughly 64 km circuit trail in Patagonia, Argentina, looping out of El Chaltén in Los Glaciares National Park and gaining around 2,700 m of elevation over 4 days.
-Rated hard, it crosses two high passes and two Tyrolean rope traverses to deliver the most complete viewpoint of the Southern Patagonian Ice Field anywhere on foot.
+The Vuelta al Huemul, widely known as the Huemul Circuit, is a 64 km point-to-point trek in Los Glaciares National Park, Argentina, gaining roughly 2,740 m of elevation over four days.
+Rated expert and technical, it circles Cerro Huemul from El Chaltén, crossing two high passes and two rivers by Tyrolean traverse to reach jaw-dropping views of the Southern Patagonian Ice Field.

 About the Vuelta al Huemul